Dantevg/Oblock/notes/notes.md

   - print("hello".inspect()) --> "hello"
 - Default parameters
-  - What to do when caller explicitly passes nil? python will use nil/None, not default value
+  - What to do when caller explicitly passes nil?
+    - python will use nil/None, not default value
+    - having separate nil and nothing can help
 - Named parameters by `(<arg> = <exp>)`
   - Following C# valid-ness, valid when one of:
     - First all positional parameters, then all named parameters